 The MF transmission service should provide at least the following system elements:

 MSK modulator: The MSK modulator modulates the generated RTCM messages on a signal carrier in the radio beacon band.
-The MSK modulator may be more or less regarded as interface between the GNSS augmentation and the MF transmission service.
+The MSK modulator may be more or less regarded as the interface between the GNSS augmentation and the MF transmission service.
 In the classic approach the MSK modulator is typically an intrinsic part of a reference station and belongs to the DGNSS augmentation service.
-In the network approach the MSK modulator is usually a separated black box device and part of the MF transmission service.
+In the network approach the MSK modulator is usually a separated device and part of the MF transmission service.
 To achieve the required level of DGNSS signal availability the MSK modulator should consist of two identical but redundant modulator parts.

-MF transmitter: The MF transmitter amplifies the modulated input signal on the required signal power level.
+MF transmitter: The MF transmitter amplifies the modulated input signal to the required signal power level.
 To achieve the required level of DGNSS signal availability the MF transmitter should consist of two identical but redundant transmitter parts.

 Automatic Tuning Unit: The Automatic Tuning Unit (ATU) matches the antenna system resistive component to the impedance of the feeding cable of the MF transmitter.
 A redundant ATU would only be necessary in the case of a redundant MF antenna system.

 MF Antenna: The MF antenna transmits the amplified DGNSS signal and provides the required coverage.
-Typically it is not realized as a fully redundant antenna system.
-Therefore the requirements regarding a reliable performance of the MF antenna as well as the ATU are very high.
-The opportunity to operate a standby antenna at the DGNSS site is seen.
+It is up to the service provider whether this is duplicated for redundancy, however if it is not the requirements regarding the reliable performance of the MF antenna and the ATU are very high.

 Remote Control and Far Field Monitoring

-The concept in Figure 5 does not show additional installations like control facilities or differs between local and far field monitors.
-Independently from the applied service concept the DGNSS service provision is based on more or less spatial distributed components realising the functionalities of GNSS data acquisition and processing as well as DGNSS service provision and assessment.
+The concept in Figure 5 does not show additional installations like control facilities or the difference between local and far field monitors.
+Independent tothe applied service concept, DGNSS service provision is based on more or less spatial distributed components realising the functionalities of GNSS data acquisition and processing, as well as DGNSS service provision and assessment.
 Therefore the service providers need one or more control stations for remote control of distant facilities.

-Like already outlined in Figure 5 integrity monitors can be used to evaluate the GNSS augmentation service.
+As outlined in Figure 5, integrity monitors can be used to evaluate the GNSS augmentation service.
 Additionally, approaches are mentioned to monitor the MF transmission service.

 Integrity monitoring is usually based on local integrity monitors (LIM) as well as far field monitors (FFM), which provides signal monitoring in remote areas.
 Future improvement could be realised by far field integrity monitoring (FFIM) which enables a more enhanced analysis of service performance by measuring the influence of spatial error decorrelation and feedback this information to the reference site.